Advertisement

 Software-Defined Radio

-Budget-conscious enthusiasts can use RTL-SDR dongles with DSD+ software to decode P25 signals.
+Budget-conscious enthusiasts can use RTL-SDR dongles with trunking software to decode the unencrypted P25 traffic.
 More technical but very cost-effective.

 SDR guide →